mikeallen-eco/fish23/README.md

-# A metabarcoding bioinformatics tutorial using obitools and Swarm
+# A metabarcoding bioinformatics tutorial using obitools, Swarm, and CRABS
 This is an example workflow, using the Rutgers Amarel cluster to analyze eDNA samples taken to characterize freshwater fish communities within New Jersey, USA.
 The molecular analysis amplified the 'MiFish' section of the 12S mitochondrial region using Illumina next-generation sequencing (metabarcoding).
 The workflow follows the obitools pipeline (Boyer et al., 2016) with some modifications.
-It is largely based on the sources listed below and also code generously shared by others (esp.
-B. Kwait, O. Stringham, O. Wangensteen, D. Marquina).
+It is largely based on the sources listed below and also code generously shared by others (especially B. Kwait, O. Stringham, O. Wangensteen, D. Marquina).
 But if you find it helpful to cite the full compiled workflow, you can also cite this page as:

 Allen, M. C. 2024.
-A metabarcoding bioinformatics tutorial using obitools and Swarm.
+A metabarcoding bioinformatics tutorial using obitools, Swarm, and CRABS.
 URL: https://github.com/mikeallen-eco/fish23

 <ins>Sources</ins>
 1. Boyer, F., Mercier, C., Bonin, A., Le Bras, Y., Taberlet, P., & Coissac, E. (2016). obitools: A unix‐inspired software package for DNA metabarcoding.
 Molecular ecology resources, 16(1), 176-182.